ruslanmv/Generative-AI-Course/README.md

 For a detailed breakdown of each skill, along with its description and relevance in the context of Generative AI, please refer to the full document below:
 [skills](Docs/skills.md)
----

-This section provides context and directs readers to the detailed skillset document for further learning and reference.